apify/apify-docs/sources/legal/latest/policies/acceptable-use-policy.md

 By agreeing to our General Terms and Conditions or simply by using the Platform or the Website, you also agree to be bound by this Acceptable Use Policy.

-## A. General Provisions
+## 1. General Provisions

-1. Apify takes firm action against any illegal or non-compliant use of the Platform and the Website and will assist law enforcement in investigating any illegal activities.
+**1.1.** Apify takes firm action against any illegal or non-compliant use of the Platform and the Website and will assist law enforcement in investigating any illegal activities.
 Any use of the Platform or the Website for illegal, fraudulent, or otherwise unacceptable activities is strictly prohibited.

-2. You agree to use the Platform and the Website only for legal and legitimate purposes and to avoid the Prohibited Activities under Article 2.1.
+**1.2.** You agree to use the Platform and the Website only for legal and legitimate purposes and to avoid the Prohibited Activities under Article 2.1.

-3. Any capitalized terms that are not defined in this Acceptable Use Policy shall have the meaning ascribed to them in the General Terms and Conditions.
+**1.3.** Any capitalized terms that are not defined in this Acceptable Use Policy shall have the meaning ascribed to them in the General Terms and Conditions.

-## B. Prohibited Activities
+## 2. Prohibited Activities

-Prohibited activities include, but are not limited to:
+**2.1.** Prohibited activities include, but are not limited to:

 1. denial-of-service (DDoS) attacks or any other actions that cause undue burden on any servers or infrastructure;
 2. unsolicited mass messaging;